sawft99/Obsidian-SecPlus/Sec+/Chapter 10 - Secure Software Development/SQL Injection.md

 ---
 - Structured Query Language
 	- The language a web app communicates to a database server to ask for information ^c4ac0f
+	- Columns are often referred to as "Tables"
 - SQL Injection
 	- A type of [[#Injection Attack]] consisting of the insertion or injection of a SQL query via input data from the client to a web application ^7df86f
 - SQL Injection attacks popular because they interact with databases which often contain